 So, how do we know when we’re just being frugal and wise with our money versus when we’re taking things too far and being cheap?
 Let’s talk through some examples of how to know when you’re being too cheap.

-1. When the quality is even cheaper than the cheap price
+1. When the quality of what you buy is even cheaper than the price

 You shouldn’t always buy the cheapest item.
 In fact, it’s not always the most frugal thing to do.

 However, I’ve realized that for some things it just makes sense to pay a bit more and buy them new – like jeans for my active boys (because they’ll wear holes through the knees of used jeans within a week!)

 2. When you waste a lot of valuable time

 I make an effort to save money on groceries and one thing I do every week is check the store ads to see what’s on sale.

 However, when the sales that I’m interested in are at three different stores, I often have to choose just one of the stores to shop at, simply because I don’t have time for them all.

 It’s important to remember that time is money too.

-It’s not worth my time to regularly stop at three different stores for groceries, especially if it means driving all the way across town.
+It’s not worth my time to regularly stop at three or four different stores for groceries, especially if it means driving all the way across town.
 If I have the time and freedom I’ll absolutely go to a couple stores to save money, but that’s not often the case, especially with kids in tow.

 3. When you turn into “that” customer

 If you’ve worked in fast food or retail you know who “that” customer is.
-The one who argues with you about the price, doesn’t understand why their coupon isn’t giving them the discount they expected, etc. Well, I have a vivid memory of being “that” customer once!
+The one who argues with you about the price, doesn’t understand why their coupon isn’t giving them the discount they expected, loudly complains, etc. Well, I have a vivid memory of being “that” customer once!